 - Transactional issues, including contracts with telemedicine providers

 - Clinical sites vs. information and education-only sites

-Our lawyers advise telemedicine and telehealth clients about legal rules applicable to their enterprises.
+Our Telemedicine and E-Health lawyers advise telemedicine and telehealth clients about legal rules applicable to their enterprises.
 Because telemedicine occurs nationally, this requires sensitivity to the nuances of laws in different states.
 Some states allow special telemedicine licenses while others simply prohibit telemedicine by requiring that physicians be licensed in-state to diagnosis or treat any patient in-state.

 In California, telemedicine is seen as a tool in medical practice, not a separate form of medicine.
 There are no legal prohibitions to using technology in the practice of medicine, as long as the practice is done by a California licensed physician.
 Under the definitions in California, telemedicine is not a telephone conversation, e-mail/instant messaging conversation, or fax; it typically involves the application of videoconferencing or store and forward technology to provide or support health care delivery.
 In California, the standard of care is the same whether the patient is seen in-person, through telemedicine or other methods of electronically enabled health care.
 Physicians need not reside in California, as long as they have a valid, current California license.